-Often when you ask someone if they’ve heard about this relatively newfangled hobby called wild swimming they cast a confused look at you.
+When you ask someone if they’ve heard about this relatively newfangled hobby called wild swimming they may cast a confused look at you.
 When you go on to explain that it’s simply swimming outdoors in lakes, ponds, oceans or even lidos that confusion only deepens.

 “Isn’t that just swimming?”

 Well, yes… wild swims, or open water swims, are titles commonly used to distinguish swims that aren’t done in warm, chlorinated indoor pools.
 A wild swim is a more natural swim that takes you back to the great outdoors and invariably involves cold water.
 It also introduces you to a ragtag community of hardy, lovely folk scattered around the world, who love nothing more than stripping off and plunging into cold water.
 But don’t let that last adjective put you off!
 There are lots and lots of scientifically proven health benefits to be gained from this kind of chilly hydrotherapy.
 Here are some of the favourites: